 Easy to get up and running.
 Minimum system requirements.

-Live chat should never be a stand-alone system – its power comes from synthesizing and making available key information that chat operators can share with customers when they need it.
+Live chat should never be a stand-alone system – its power comes from synthesizing and making available key information that chat agents can share with customers when they need it.
 From your Customer Relationship Management system to your social media platforms, integration should be fast and easy.
 See how Comm100’s integration and plugins help you in this regard.

 As a customer touch point, a live chat solution should reinforce your company’s branding.
 Make sure it’s easy to get the look and feel you want in your chat windows and messages.